Bryant & May: Closure

 In 1971 the Northern Ireland factory, Maguire & Patterson, closed down following a terrorist attack.
 The original Bow match factory was closed in 1979, when it still employed 275 people; unlike some of the other match factories little recent investment had taken place.
 The Bow factory site consisted of a number of listed buildings, which have subsequently been converted into the Bow Quarter flats complex.

-In the 1980s, factories in Gloucester and Glasgow closed, leaving Liverpool with the last B & M match factory in the UK.
-It shuttered in December 1994, and was renovated into today's "The Matchworks" (a grade 2 listed building) and the Matchbox.
+In the 1980s, factories in Gloucester and Glasgow closed, leaving Liverpool with the last Bryant & May match factory in the UK.
+It closed in December 1994, and was renovated into today's "The Matchworks" (a Grade II listed building) and the Matchbox.

 The former Australian match factory, Bryant and May Factory, Melbourne, closed in the mid-1980s.
 This was converted into offices in 1989.

 Some British match names continue to survive as brands of Swedish Match, but are made outside the UK.
 Some former shaving products survive, manufactured in Germany and sold under the trade name Wilkinson Sword in Europe, and the Schick name elsewhere.